-Here are the documents needed to obtain a Student visa
+Here are the documents needed to obtain a Student visa:

-- 1. Letter of acceptance from Romanian Ministry of National Education - 2.
-Visa application form (at the closest Romanian ROMANIAN DIPLOMATIC MISSIONS ABROAD) - 3.
-Proof of tuition fees payment for one year (payment must be done after getting the acceptance letter, transferring the fee to the bank account of University) - 4.
-Proof of sufficient funds for at list 10 months period in Romania (250 EUR/month) - 5.
-Original of all documents previously submitted with application for inscription (admission)
+- 1. Letter of acceptance from the Romanian Ministry of National Education. - 2.
+Visa application form (at the closest Romanian ROMANIAN DIPLOMATIC MISSIONS ABROAD). - 3.
+Proof of tuition fees payment for one year (payment must be done after getting the acceptance letter, transferring the fee to the bank account of Spiru Haret University). - 4.
+Proof of sufficient funds for at least a 10 month period in Romania. - 5.
+Original of all documents previously submitted with the application for inscription (admission).

-The requirements to get through the passport control at the arrival in Romania
+The requirements to get through the passport control at the arrival in Romania:

-- 1. The passport with a valid visa - 2.
-The copy of the official admission letter + letter of accommodation - 3.
-At least 2500 EUR as a proof that you are able to live in Romania on your own for the next year.
+- 1. The passport with a valid visa. - 2.
+The copy of the official admission letter. - 3.
+Proof that you are able to live in Romania on your own for the next year.